 - Be capable of carrying out a variety of side-channel attacks that form the building blocks of offensive hardware security research - Be comfortable with reading cutting edge research papers in hardware security, and be able to analyze the papers' strengths and weaknesses - Be capable of beginning to pursue novel research on a topic within hardware security

 Grading Criteria:

 Class Participation (10%):

 Students are expected to contribute to class discussions following paper presentations.
 Students should be able to ask insightful questions and demonstrate that they have read and understand the assigned readings.
-They will also be expected to come prepared with a short review of the paper, pinpointing the paper's strengths and weaknesses.

 Paper Presentations (15%)